-My photography gear
+My gear (photography and electronics)

 Gear matters, but it does not have to be expensive.
 This page showcases the cameras, lenses and accessories that I have used or continue to use on a regular basis.
 I will explain why I chose each particular item and what I continue to like about it.